 • river blackfish

-At Taylors Lake, your prime targets will be Murray cod and golden perch the lake also holds an abundance of redfin.
+At Taylors Lake, your prime targets will be Murray cod and golden perch.
+The lake also holds an abundance of redfin.
 Unfortunately, the stocking of Murray cod and golden perch stopped in 2012 due to low water levels.
-The lake however still holds a decent number of Cod caught between 50-60cms and many golden perch between 35-45cms.
-You can find decent structures in this lake towards the edges which hold good fish.
-So does the weed which can get quite thick in certain areas making it a challenge when trolling or working lures, so stay nimble and find areas with clearings and good water clarity.
+The lake, however, still holds a decent number of Cod caught between 50-60cms and many golden perch between 35-45cms.
+You can find decent structures in this lake towards the edges, which have good fish.
+So does the weed, which can get quite thick in certain areas, making it a challenge when trolling or working lures, so stay nimble and find places with clearings and good water clarity.
 Effective fishing techniques include trolling hard-bodied lures in the deeper channels and casting lures such as Spinnerbaits, lipless crankbaits, hard-bodied lures, soft plastics and surface lures along the shallows and banks.
-We would highly recommend when fishing here concentrate your time and effort casting lures towards and suspending baits hard up against the visible structure and depth changes.
+We highly recommend concentrating your time and effort on casting lures towards and suspending baits hard up against visible structure and depth changes when fishing here.
 Many of the largest fish are often caught amongst the timber.
-The trick here is to present a lure or bait and tempt the bigger ones out of the structure they are residing in for a reaction strike.
-Cod love the cover of structures such as trees and submerged logs and many of the big cod have been caught casting large surface lures in these areas.
+The trick is to present a lure or bait and tempt the bigger ones out of their structure for a reaction strike.
+Cod love the cover of structures such as trees and submerged logs, and many of the big cod have been caught casting large surface lures in these areas.

-Keep an eye open for bait balls on your sounder which is a good signal of productive fishing grounds as does fishable weed beds and submerged timber.
-Early in the season fish are found in shallows at depths of 1-2 meters as the water temperature is warmer here.
+Keep an eye open for bait balls on your sounder, which is a good signal of productive fishing grounds, as well as fishable weed beds and submerged timber.
+Early in the season, fish are found in shallows at depths of 1-2 meters as the water temperature is warmer here.
 In the warmer months, the fish are more evenly spread in the shallows and deeper waters.
 It’s not common to see bigger fish actively swimming around in open water.
 So use the current to your advantage.
 Murray cod and golden perch are ambush feeders and prefer to wait for the current to bring food to them.
 Be mindful of the wind.
-This lake is open and exposed and the swell/waves can get up to a meter and really catch you by surprise so always be prepared and check weather forecasts before fishing.
-On windy days you could consider fishing on the Murray River below the weir wall or the near Bundelong which are often sheltered from the wind.
+This lake is open and exposed, and the swell/waves can get up to a meter and really catch you by surprise, so always be prepared and check weather forecasts before fishing.
+On windy days, consider fishing on the Murray River below the weir wall or near Bundelong, as these areas are often sheltered from the wind.

 Watch our detailed video guide on our top 10 redfin lures below

-Spring is the best time of year for targeting golden perch ( yellow belly ) and cod.
-They can be caught at any time of the day but often the last 2 hours of daylight can be the best.
+Spring is the best time of year for targeting golden perch ( yellowbelly ) and cod.
+They can be caught at any time of the day, but the last 2 hours of daylight are often the best.
 Trout are more active in the colder months and redfin ( perch ) are more active in the warmer months.
 Again you can catch all these different species during any part of the day, though some fish will be more active at Dawn and Dusk.

 • stump jumpers